shyde94/Flask101WebApp/README.md

 Commands into terminal:
 heroku create - heroku creates an app with a random name, important part here is a remote repository is set up for you to push source code up into this repo.
-Servers will use whatever code in this repo to run your app. rest of the steps in the link above is pretty easy to follow
+Servers will use whatever code in this repo to run your app.
+Rest of the steps in the link above is pretty easy to follow.

 Conda environment was used here...